| With

 Association of South Africa.

-cc, at the Council for Scientific and Industrial Research
+Firelab cc, at the Council for Scientific and Industrial

-(CSIR).
-They were carried out in line with the protocol defined
+Research (CSIR).
+They were carried out in line with

-thermal insulated building envelopes, such as under roof and
+for thermal insulated building envelopes, such as under

-and roof panels, insulated ceilings and insulated wall and
+insulated wall and roof panels, insulated ceilings and

-in a facility that simulates the real-world, end-use conditions
+must be done in a facility that simulates the real-world,

-without any facing material, were used in all the tests.
+and without any facing material, were used in all the

 Myers comments that this is the material typically specified

-to 100mm EPS board for ceiling and roof applications, depending
+80mm to 100mm EPS board for ceiling and roof applications,

-polystyrene raw material, and fire Retardant properties and
+in the polystyrene raw material, and fire Retardant

-processing have now produced a material that is classified
+properties and processing have now produced a material

 in different applications: under- roof without a sprinkler

-using slow response sprinkler heads; and in vertical side-cladding
+system using slow response sprinkler heads; and in vertical

-in proximity to fire, it does not actually catch alight: the
+and melt in proximity to fire, it does not actually

 The

-of view, the FR grade EPS thermal insulation system, as tested
+point of view, the FR grade EPS thermal insulation system,

-commercial buildings as an under-roof and side-cladding insulation
+all industrial and commercial buildings as an under-roof

-do not relate to fire resistance, which entails different
+results do not relate to fire resistance, which entails

-such as adequate roof ventilation and/or sprinkler protection
+factors such as adequate roof ventilation and/or sprinkler

-of the specific wall and roof configurations, to ensure the
+taking account of the specific wall and roof configurations,

-fire-safe design of any building, according to SANS 10400:T.
+to ensure the fire-safe design of any building, according

 When selecting EPS thermal insulation systems, specifiers

-The test report classifies EPS FR grade in terms of the SANS
+code The test report classifies EPS FR grade in terms

-428 classification code for fire performance (which is required
+of the SANS 428 classification code for fire performance

-This code relates to the SANS 10177 protocol of testing.
-The
+to the SANS 10177 protocol of testing.
+The code signifies:

-code signifies: B – a combustible material; B1 –
+B – a combustible material; B1 – no flame

 occupancies except for the proviso listed in SANS 10400:T;